 A final step would be to change as many of your old backlinks as possible from HTTP to HTTPS.
 Even with the 301 redirects in place, a small percentage of the link equity might be lost.
 Start with your social media profiles and backlinks you know you can change for sure in very little time.

-What’s your experience with HTTPS?
-Have you encountered problems when merging your domain?
+What’s your experience with HTTPS and SSL Certificates?
+Have you encountered problems when merging your domain from one version to another?
 Have your rankings increased/decreased?
+Which SSL Certificate provider are you using?
 I’m curious.
 Let’s talk about it in the comments section!